 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.

 Fellows are selected from a pool of nominees from close to 400 colleges.
-UCI may nominate 2 of our undergraduate students to receive endorsement on the campus level.
+UCI may nominate 2 graduating seniors or recent alumni to receive endorsement on the campus level.